poorvi1704/Ecommerce-Product-Categorization-Hackathon-/README.md

 # Install Dependencies
   pip install -r requirements.txt

+  # powerpoint Presentation
+    Attach the powerpoint Presentation about the brief documentation of this project.

 # Usage
   1.Run the main jupyter notebook to this project:/Notebook/Ecommerce Product Category prediction.ipynb"